AdobeDocs/campaign-web.en/help/v8/reporting/kpis.md

 This metrics are based on the Consolidated tracking table (`nms:trackingStats`).
 This aggregate table is used for performance reasons when displaying reports, in the place of the Recipient tracking logs table (`nms:trackingLogRcp`) and it is not calculated in real-time.
 The table is generated a few minutes after the tracking logs are retrieved.

+## Subscription rates {#ui-sub-kpi}

+>[!CONTEXTUALHELP]
+>id="acw_keyindicators_subscriptions"
+>title="Subscriptions"
+>abstract="This metric shows, for the selected channel, the sum of all subscriptions to a service, and the percentage of subscriptions compared to the total number of messages delivered with success."

+Recipients can opt-in to Email and SMS communications.

+The **Subscriptions** indicator shows the following KPIs, for each channel the percentage of the number of subscriptions compared to the total number of messages delivered with success.

+>[!NOTE]
+>
+> Subscription and unsubscription KPIs vary based on the service type.
+For instance, email subscriptions and unsubscriptions encompass all email-related services, whether they result from manual actions or web forms.
+It's important to distinguish this approach from the delivery-level unsubscription metric, which tracks unsubscription link clicks rather than actual unsubscribed users.

 ## Unsubscription rates {#ui-unsub-kpi}

 >[!CONTEXTUALHELP]